 Once considered a treacherous route, a series of road improvements have made most of the trip safer and smoother.
-The most recent alignment, which brought the intersection with MAMALAHOA HIGHWAY 7 miles closer to Kailua-Kona, opened in September 2013 and included a renaming of the road to the DANIEL K. INOUYE HIGHWAY in honor of the late U.S. senator, who was a strong supporter of Saddle Road.
+A recent alignment opened in September 2013, and included a renaming of the road to DANIEL K. INOUYE HIGHWAY in honor of the late U.S. senator, who was a strong supporter of Saddle Road.